p-arrow/ctf/DefendTheWeb/Javascript.md

 ![grafik](https://user-images.githubusercontent.com/84674087/134198815-3ed975ef-13fe-48f1-878f-12d8d3db31f4.png)

-- No matter what we change at the beginning of the sourcecode, "thecode" gets overwritten in the final end ...
+- No matter what we change at the beginning of the sourcecode, "thecode" gets overwritten in the final end
-- We translate the hexcode into ASCII and get this phrase: **c221802f20**
+- We translate from hexcode to ASCII and get this phrase: **c221802f20**
+- SUCCESS !

 ![grafik](https://user-images.githubusercontent.com/84674087/134201166-f613eeb3-cd36-4eba-be3c-520083e2828f.png)

-- This is the correct password because we can enter the next game !

 **ALTERNATIVE**
 - Open DevTool: `Control + Shift + E`